Benefits of Having Dental Insurance

 It definitely pays to shop around for a dental insurance plan that works for your needs and budget.
 In addition to routine dental care, most policies offer partial coverage for wisdom teeth removal.
 The exact amounts of this coverage will depend on individual policies, but most will cover up to 30 percent.

-Innovative Implant and Oral Surgery accepts dozens of dental insurance plans and is pleased to help our patients reap the maximum benefits from their policies.
+Innovative Oral Surgery & Dental Implants accepts dozens of dental insurance plans and is pleased to help our patients reap the maximum benefits from their policies.

 For those who don’t have dental insurance, we offer a variety of flexible payment options, ensuring our patients receive the care they need.
-If you live in Montgomery County or Bucks County, PA and have questions about dental insurance or financing, call our Feasterville office today.
+If you live in Montgomery County or Bucks County, PA, and have questions about dental insurance or financing, call our Feasterville, Newtown, or Jenkintown office today.